 Master’s Degree in Education with an emphasis in Counseling and Human Development.
 Licensed Professional Counselor with 23 years of experience working in the field of mental health and substance abuse. www.brudercounseling.com I am also a very grateful member of Alanon.
 Certified Reiki Master Practitioner.
 I have participated in numerous workshops and trainings over a 30 year period in the fields of yoga, metaphysical teachings, psychology, counseling, substance abuse, reiki and other energy healing modalities, dream interpretation, meditation, mindfulness, Buddhism, etc. Email Janice here

-Integral Yoga Teacher, 2 years sobriety.
+Integral Yoga Teacher.
 Chitra was introduced to yoga and meditation in 1999 when she was dancing with a butoh dance company in Erie, Pennsylvania.
 She quickly realized that yoga would play an important part in her life and in 2003 she completed RYT 200 at Satchidananda Ashram, Virginia.
 Chitra taught yoga for 7 years in the Lancaster, PA area running her own studio Cat Cow Yoga.
 Certain events in her life led her in 2010 to quit her beloved job of 7 years as a store manager at The Body Shop and move to Yogaville in her words “to find the truth.”
 After receiving mantra initiation things started to rapidly become clear and a decision to stop drinking was made and she never looked back.
 12 steps, yoga, meditation and dance/visual art make up the foundation for Chitra’s practice and success each day in sobriety.
 Finding Yoga of Recovery (YoR) in the first year of recovery is a blessing Chitra is grateful for everyday.
 Durga’s program and specifically her coverage of the doshic tendencies in addiction helped Chitra treat her own recovery with more understanding, compassion and practical tools to keep the system in balance.
-Chitra currently shares YoR teachings to the Yogaville community and visitors once a month.
+Chitra shares YoR teachings to the Charlottesville community, see website.
 Email kate here